 After the Dalai Lama, the Panchen Lama is one of the highest Tibetan spiritual leaders.
 In 1995 Chinese officials kidnapped him at the young age of 6.
-Two decades later, Tibetans continue to amplify their demand for the Panchen Lama to be released and returned to the people of Tibet.
+More than two decades later, Tibetans continue to demand for the Panchen Lama to be released and returned to the people of Tibet.
 China claims he is living a normal life but they refuse anyone access to him.

 Tibetans continue to revere him as a strong figure for Tibetan identity and nationhood.
 June 2012, Jigme Dolma, just 17-years-old took to the streets in Tibet issuing flyers and shouting slogans for the release of the Panchen Lama.
 She was severely beaten and handed a 3-year prison sentence.

 His Holiness the Panchen Lama, will turn 29 this April.
 This should be an occasion of great celebration for Tibetans everywhere; but instead we will mark this occasion in protest and with sadness as the Panchen Lama has been a prisoner of the Chinese government for 23 years.
 May 17, 2018 marks 23 years of his enforced disappearance.